 Greater One-Horned Rhino Conservation in Nepal

-ZSL has a long conservation history with Nepal.
-Some of the projects include the setup of veterinary clinics in the community buffer zones of Chitwan National Park, vulture rescue project and the Bardia Babai valley river survey.
+ZSL has a long conservation history in Nepal, with projects including the setup of veterinary clinics in the community buffer zones of Chitwan National Park.
+Learn more about how ZSL contributes to the conservation of the One Horned Rhino in Nepal.